zarafahad15/Device-Security-Tool/README.md

 License

 This project can be used, modified, and shared for personal or educational cybersecurity purposes.
 Commercial use and any malicious application are strictly prohibited.

-⸻
-	•	A logo or project icon

-Just tell me.